What is internal linking and why is it needed?

 Context Around a Link: What Helps Google Understand Relevance

 Google evaluates not only the anchor text, but also the surrounding text: the paragraph, the heading, the page block, and the overall topic of the donor site.
-Therefore, it is safe internal linking It's built on thematic proximity: an article about choosing a generator logically refers to the generator category and the power guide, rather than to "flower delivery" just because it requires a link.
+Therefore, it is safe internal linking It's built on thematic proximity: an article about choosing a generator logically refers to the generator category and a power guide, not to "flower delivery" just because a link is needed.
+The most reliable places for conveying meaning are: 1) contextual links in the text (within the relevant paragraph); 2) "related services/products/articles" blocks, if they are generated according to the topic and not randomly; 3) descriptions of categories and service pages—as part of the foundation of On-Page SEO (semantics + content + structure).

 Frequency, Repetition, and Anti-Over-Optimization: A Transparent Approach to Promotion